kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 | no limit  | Most Recent           | Not older than      | Not older than                       |
 | limit="n" | Most Recent           | Not older than      | Exact                                |

-For watch, the semantics are:
+The meaning of the get and list semantics are:

-- **Start at Most Recent:** Start a watch at the most recent resource version, which must be consistent (i.e. served from etcd via a quorum read).
-The establish initial state, the watch events begin with “Added” events for all resources instances that exist at the starting resource version.
-The following watch events are for all changes that occured after the resource version the watch started at.
+- **Most Recent:** Return data at the most recent resource version.
+The returned data must be consistent (i.e. served from etcd via a quorum read).
-- **Start at Any:** Start a watch at any resource version, the most recent resource version available is preferred, but not required; any starting resource version is allowed.
-In high availabiliy configurations, it is possible for the watch to start at a much older resource version that the client has previously observed, due to partitions or stale caches.
-Clients that cannot tolerate this should not start a watch with this semantic.
-The establish initial state, the watch events begin with “Added” events for all resources instances that exist at the starting resource version.
-The following watch events are for all changes that occured after the resource version the watch started at.
+- **Not older than:** Return data at least as new as the provided resource version.
+The newest available resource version is preferred, but strong consistency is not required; any data not older than this resource version may be served.
+It is possible for the request to return data at a much older resource version that the client has previously observed, particularly in high availabiliy configurations, due to partitions or stale caches.
+Clients that cannot tolerate this should not use this semantic.
-- **Start at Exact:** Start a watch at an exact resource version.
-The watch events are for all changes after the provided resource version.
-Unlike "Start at Most Recent" and "Start at Any", the watch is not started with "Added" events for the provided resource version.
-The client is assumed to already have the state at the provided resource version.
+- **Exact:** Return data at the exact resource version provided.

-And the possible cases are:
+For watch, the semantics of resource version are:

 **Watch:**